Zehong-Wang/HGCML/readme.md

 ## Dataset

 We utilize five benchmark datasets in the paper to perform node classification and node clustering tasks.
-We provide ACM, AMiner in [GoogleDrive](https://drive.google.com/drive/folders/1kJfrSP-bMF3MZ8GJx_pHdmWOnq5Rv2R3?usp=sharing).
+The DBLP and IMDB datasets are built in PyG.
+We provide ACM, AMiner, and FreeBase in [GoogleDrive](https://drive.google.com/drive/folders/1kJfrSP-bMF3MZ8GJx_pHdmWOnq5Rv2R3?usp=sharing).

 * ACM
 * DBLP